Mirror-Yolo: A Novel Attention Focus, Instance Segmentation and Mirror Detection Model: The Proposed Methods

-Unlike YOLOv4, where the predicted anchors are obtained by raster mask, the embedding of bounding polygons enables Mirror-YOLO to produce a flexible set of points that define the bounding of an object, as shown in Fig. \ref{polygons}.
+Unlike YOLOv4, where the predicted anchors are obtained by raster mask, the embedding of the mirror bounding polygons enables Mirror-YOLO to produce a flexible set of points that define the bounding of an object, as shown in Fig. \ref{polygons}.

-The points denote the vertices of a bounding polygon.
-Each vertex is given its own confidence, which is then compared to a threshold value.
-The vertices whose confidence is above a pre-defined threshold are selected to construct the bounding polygon.
-In bounding box coordinates of YOLO, the output layer generates the vertices, which means the remaining parts of the network architecture are not affected by this module; therefore, the number of parameters added by the bounding polygon can be negligible.
-Notably, any dataset with semantic segmentation features can generate labels for the described vertices.
-Therefore this method of enriching each object label with a series of vertices of bounding polygons enables the network to be trained for general object sizes and shapes.
+In detail, the vertices are detected as when an object and its bounding box are detected.
+Each vertex is given its own confidence, which is compared to a threshold value, and ultimately, those vertices whose confidence is above a threshold define the bounding polygon.
+As with the bounding box coordinates of the YOLO series, the vertices are generated by the output layer, which means the remaining parts of the network architecture are not affected by this module, so the number of parameters added by the bounding polygon is negligible.
+Notably, any dataset with semantic segmentation information can generate labels for the described vertices.
+Thus, this method of enriching each object label with a series of vertices of bounding polygons enables the network to be trained for general ones, independent of the object's shape.

-\section{EXPERIMENTS AND RESULTS}
+\section{Experiments and Results}

 Our experiments are implemented by using the Tensorflow framework, and run on an NVIDIA Tesla T4 from Google Colab.
 To validate the performance of the proposed Mirror-YOLO, experiments were set up to compare representative YOLO models with Mirror-YOLO, the compared methods were trained and tested in the same settings.
 Moreover, an ablation experiment was implemented on the proposed attention focus module to verify the validity of the proposed method.